lorenzo-stoakes/kernel-scripts/README.md

 * `makeLinux` - Creates a [qemu][qemu] kernel development environment.
 The image is an Arch Linux system.
-* `buildLinux` - Configures and builds the kernel, optionally placing header and module files into the dev env image.
+* `kerndev-build` - Configures and builds the kernel, optionally placing header and module files into the dev env image.
 It accepts a single optional argument which, if provided, specifies a cross-compile target architecture.
 * `configLinux` - Sets kernel configuration options for the development environment.
-* `rebuildLinux` - Same as `buildLinux` but runs `make mrproper` first.
+* `rebuildLinux` - Same as `kerndev-build` but runs `make mrproper` first.
 * `installLinux` - Installs header and module files into the dev env image.
-This is invoked by `buildLinux` unless explicitly disabled.
+This is invoked by `kerndev-build` unless explicitly disabled.

 ### Running

 * `runLinux` - Runs the kernel development environment with virtio networking.
 * `debugLinux` - Connects `gdb` to a running dev env.
-Debugging config options are enabled by `buildLinux`.
+Debugging config options are enabled by `kerndev-build`.

 ### Code